 This will depend on the nature of the disability but could include things such as making a home wheelchair accessible or alterations to your kitchen and bathroom.

-This will depend on whether the child has an intellectual, psychiatric, cognitive, neurological, sensory or physical impairment that is permanent, or likely to be permanent, which impacts on their housing needs in terms of housing design, amenity level or proximity to appropriate medical and support services.
+This will depend on whether your child has an intellectual, psychiatric, cognitive, neurological, sensory or physical impairment that impacts your housing needs, in terms of housing design, amenity level or proximity to appropriate medical and support services.
+Please get in touch so we can help you through an assessment of your situation.

 The disability must be a continuing condition that is permanent, or likely to be permanent and restricts everyday activities.
 You will need to provide evidence that the disability impacts your housing needs to the extent you need to relocate to be near to support services or you need to have a purpose built or modified home.